The older I get the more I am realizing how important family getaways are to reconnecting with our families.

 As soon as you’ve figured out where you want to go, I suggest you sign up for alerts from Groupon and LivingSocial for the city you’re traveling to.
 You’ll save far more than you would if you showed up to the attraction on any given day, even with a regular coupon.

 The National Park Service website is brimming with information on upcoming activities and events.
-As a Mom who loves and needs to save money, I can’t think of a better or more inclusive way to not only have fun with your kids, but expose them to history, explore nature, and get involved in community events.
+As a Mom who loves and needs to save money on family getaways, I can’t think of a better or more inclusive way to not only have fun with your kids, but expose them to history, explore nature, and get involved in community events.

 Also, did you know that active military members and their family can get a FREE annual pass?!
 We love our military and are thankful for each and every one – past, present and future, who sacrifice and serve our nation.